Yin Hailin: Early life and education

 Yin was born in Tianjin in April 1960, and he was graduated from Tianjin Red Army High School in 1978.
 He entered the Department of Architecture of Tsinghua University in the same year and graduated in 1983.

 Career

 After graduating, he entered to China Academy of Urban Planning and Design, and worked as Planner.
 Then he backed to Tianjin and became the planner of Tianjin Urban and Rural Planning and Design Institute.

-Yin was the Deputy Director of Tianjin Planning and Land Resources Bureau since 2000 and promoted to the post of director in 2007.
-In 2012, he was elected as Vice-mayor of Tianjin and deputy-secretary of the CPC Political and Legal Affairs Commission of Tianjin.
+Yin was the deputy director of Tianjin Planning and Land Resources Bureau since 2000 and promoted to the post of director in 2007.
+In 2012, he was elected as Vice-mayor of Tianjin and deputy-secretary of the Chinese Communist Party's Political and Legal Affairs Commission of Tianjin.

 Corruption allegations

 On August 22, 2016, Yin was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, for "serious violations of regulations".
-Yin Hailin was expelled from the Communist Party, and demoted to sub-division level (fuchuji) on January 20, 2017.
+Yin Hailin was expelled from the Chinese Communist Party, and demoted to sub-division level (fuchuji) on January 20, 2017.